burkely-00orso69/Unmonitor/README.md

 # Unwatch

- Automatically remove episodes from Plex and Sonarr based on user's watched history
+ Automatically remove episodes from Plex and Sonarr based on user's watched history and change Sonarr monitor status accordingly